-Used for Measure Definition 2020 Annual Bonus Framework-Financial Performance Measure Company or business net operating income Net operating income calculated in accordance with GAAP, adjusted for the impact of "noteworthy items" identified in Exhibit A to this proxy statement and further adjusted for the impact of currency exchange rate fluctuations and acquisitions and dispositions.
-2020 Annual Bonus Framework-Multiplier for Company Financial Performance Company earnings per share Adjusted EPS is defined as GAAP earnings per share, adjusted for the impact of "noteworthy items" identified in Exhibit A to this proxy statement and modified to exclude the impact of: 1. currency exchange rate fluctuations; 2. pension expense; results for Marsh & McLennan Risk Capital Holdings, Ltd. (the legal entity through which the Company owns interests in private equity funds and other investments); and the costs related to the early extinguishment of debt.
+Used for Measure Definition 2021 Annual Bonus Framework -Financial Performance Measure Company or business net operating income Net operating income calculated in accordance with GAAP, adjusted for the impact of "noteworthy items" identified in Exhibit A to this proxy statement and further adjusted for the impact of currency exchange rate fluctuations and acquisitions and dispositions.
+2021 Annual Bonus Framework -Multiplier for Company Financial Company earnings per share Adjusted EPS is defined as GAAP earnings per share, adjusted for the impact of "noteworthy items" identified in Exhibit A to this proxy statement and modified to exclude the impact of: Performance 1. currency exchange rate fluctuations; pension expense; results for Marsh &amp; McLennan Risk Capital Holdings, Ltd. (the legal entity through which the Company owns interests in private equity funds and other investments); the costs related to the early extinguishment of debt; and changes in the U.S. federal or U.K. statutory corporate tax rate or the U.S. federal tax rate on foreign earnings earned by foreign subsidiaries.
 The year-over-year change is calculated based on adjusted EPS as modified for the above exclusions versus prior-year adjusted EPS without modification for such exclusions.
-PSUs granted in 2018 and 2019 Company earnings per share Same definition as 2020 Annual Bonus Framework- Multiplier for Company Financial Performance, above, but without exclusion for the impact of pension expense; in addition, the exclusion of results for Marsh & McLennan Risk Capital Holdings, Ltd. is based on the variation between actual and budgeted results rather than a full exclusion.
-PSUs granted in 2020 Company earnings per share Same definition as 2020 Annual Bonus Framework- Multiplier for Company Financial Performance, above.
-PSUs granted in 2021 Company earnings per share Same definition as 2020 Annual Bonus Framework- Multiplier for Company Financial Performance, above, but with additional exclusion for the impact of changes in the U.S. federal or U.K. statutory corporate tax rate or the U.S. federal tax rate on foreign earnings earned by foreign subsidiaries.
+PSUs granted in 2019 Company earnings per share Same definition as 2021 Annual Bonus Framework- Multiplier for Company Financial Performance, above, but without the exclusion for the impact of pension expense or changes in the U.S. federal or U.K. statutory corporate tax rate or the U.S. federal tax rate on foreign earnings earned by foreign subsidiaries; in addition, the exclusion of results for Marsh & McLennan Risk Capital Holdings, Ltd. is based on the variation between actual and budgeted results rather than a full exclusion.
+PSUs granted in 2020 Company earnings per share Same definition as 2021 Annual Bonus Framework-Multiplier for Company Financial Performance, above, but without the exclusion for the impact of changes in the U.S. federal or U.K. statutory corporate tax rate or the U.S. federal tax rate on foreign earnings earned by foreign subsidiaries.
+PSUs granted in 2021 and 2022 Company earnings per share Same definition as 2021 Annual Bonus Framework- Multiplier for Company Financial Performance, above.
+PSUs granted in 2020, 2021 and 2022 Total stockholder return TSR is measured based on the three-year period starting on the December 31 st prior to the grant date and ending on December 31 st three years later with 20-day stock price averaging prior to the start and end of the measurement period.